MilkSure Top Up – Q and A’s

 Which farms is Top Up for?

-This is for farms which are already MilkSure accredited, i.e. completed initial MilkSure course or Top Up the previous year.
+This is for farms which are already MilkSure accredited, i.e. completed initial MilkSure course or Top Up within the previous year, or at least with the previous three year period (depending on milk buyer’s requirements).
 Top Up allows a farm to renew their accreditation but without needing to re-do the initial classroom training each year (the Part 1 Technical Essentials training) or initial test.
 It is like an annual MOT for their farm’s medicine use, also helping meet the most current Red Tractor standards.

 What does Top Up consist of?

 Top Up is similar to Part 2 of your initial MilkSure.
 In other words, the on farm risk assessment and medicines management plan with your vet.
 It includes a review of medicines used, and also a review of the previous year’s plan.
 For most farms it will take around 1-1½ hours to complete.
 There is a short (6 questions) refresher test to pass too.
 Extra training shouldn’t be necessary for this, and it is designed to keep people up to date and demonstrate a degree of competency.
 At least one person must pass this, but there is no limit to the number per farm.